Let’s admit it. Most small businesses have websites that have grown slow, fat, and with a serious case of website code bloat.

 According to Andy Favell of Clickz, the size of webpages sent to mobile phones quadrupled in the last 5 years.
 Out of the entire load, images account for 68% of the ridiculous average of 2.2 MB.

-We’ve seen enough cases of our clients where they don’t get the results they deserve just because of this bloated fat — and this fat comes in all sorts of things.
+We’ve seen enough cases of our clients where they don’t get the results they deserve just because of this website code bloat — and this fat comes in all sorts of things.
 Mostly, it’s just something that happens over time.

-It’s not just file sizes and code bloat that’s the issue though.
-There’s also the question of website speed, security, and how your website is setup to meet goals assigned to each of those website pages.
+It’s not just file sizes and website code bloat that’s the issue though: there’s also the question of website speed, security, and how your website is setup to meet goals assigned to each of those website pages.

 Start with Managed Hosting